 You're not wasting anyone's time by getting your symptoms checked out.
 It's much better to be sure – your mind will be put at rest if it's not serious.

-At your appointment, your GP may ask about your symptoms, family history and carry out a physical examination of your breasts.
+At your appointment, your GP may ask about your symptoms and family history, and carry out a physical examination of your breasts.

 You may also be referred to a hospital to see a specialist if further examinations and tests are needed.

 Find out what to expect when you see your doctor – watch the video.

-Breast cancer is the most common cancer in England, with around 46,000 women diagnosed each year.
-The older you are, the more likely you are to get it — one in three women who get breast cancer are aged 70 and over.
+Breast cancer is the most common cancer in England, with around 44,300 women diagnosed each year.
+The older you are, the more likely you are to get it – one in three women who get breast cancer are aged 70 or over.

 If breast cancer is detected early, it is more treatable.
 Finding it early could save your life.

-Breast screening uses x-rays to look at the breasts (mammography).
-Women between the ages of 50 and 70 are currently invited for screening every three years.
+Breast screening uses X-rays to look at the breasts (mammography).
+Women between the ages of 50 and 70 are currently invited for free screening every three years.
 Screening can detect breast cancer at an earlier stage.
-In some parts of England, some women aged 47–49 and 71–73 are being invited for screening as part of a major research trial.
+In some parts of England, some women aged 47-49 and 71-73 are being invited for screening as part of a major research trial.

 If you're over 70, you can ask for a free screening every three years.
 Just get in touch with your local breast screening unit to make an appointment (find your local unit on NHS Choices at nhs.uk/breastscreening).

 Whatever your age, and even if you attend screening, it's important to remain breast aware.
 If you find anything unusual or notice a possible symptom, don't wait for your screening appointment – see your doctor right away to be on the safe side.

-A healthy lifestyle can help you reduce your risk of breast cancer.
-Some ways to stay healthy are:
+A healthy lifestyle can help reduce your risk of breast cancer:

 For more information on how to reduce your risk of cancer, visit nhs.uk/reduce-your-risk.